Workers' Comp

 A Different Kind of Personal Injury Attorney

-Before representing injured Missourians in court, Chris Miller served as a government attorney in the Missouri Department of Labor and administered the Missouri Division of Workers' Compensation — the state administrative body where disputed injury claims are heard and decided.
-He knows how insurance companies and state agencies evaluate injury claims because he administered that system.
+Before representing injured Missourians in court, Chris Miller served as a government attorney for the State of Missouri.
+He knows how insurance companies and state agencies evaluate injury claims — because he administered that system from the inside.
+That experience translates directly to stronger demand packages, sharper counter-arguments, and better outcomes for clients.

 Missouri Supreme Court track record.
 Chris Miller has argued before the Missouri Supreme Court and won a case that expanded the rights of working Missourians statewide.
 When you hire Bur Oak Injury Law, you get an attorney who has taken cases all the way to the top of Missouri's court system — and won.